-Here are some of my projects either in progress or very recently published.
+Here are some of my projects either in progress, coming out soon, or very recently published.

 The growing influence of a diverse U.S. Latina/o population is changing both the quantity and quality of their representations on TV.
 However, the limited inclusion of Latina/o writers, producers, and actors on television has meant that their identities and language continue to be caricatured, misrepresented, or omitted entirely.
 To examine these trends, we analyze the content of 10 TV shows that feature Latina/o characters in recurring roles*, integrating theory and methods from linguistics, anthropology, and media studies.
 With linguistic discrimination continuing to fester across the U.S., this project is motivated by a commitment to fostering ethnolinguistic pride among Latina/os and stemming the intergenerational loss of Spanish.

 * Cristela, Devious Maids, Jane the Virgin, Law and Order SVI, Narcos, Orange is the New Black, Rosewood, Superstore, Telenovela, and Ugly Betty

 This is the second edition of my Spanish composition textbook.
 I hope to soon finish a video I'm making with clips from instructors and students that explains what it's about.
 "An engaging text organized into thematic chapters dealing with current events, this book will simultaneously promote reading skills while showing examples of good writing.
 Drawing from best practices in native English language arts composition, heritage speaker pedagogy, and second language writing, the text develops Spanish language proficiency, general academic writing, and knowledge of contemporary social issues."